NxtPort/API/ImportConsignmentData/requests.md

 Currently, this API has a single GET method called `bl` to retrieve consignment information.

-Identifying the consignmenrt to retrieve can be done in three ways:
+Identifying the consignmenrt to retrieve can be done in two ways:

-* based on **B/L** and **agent code** (SE/SA Agent code)
 * based on **B/L** and **stay number**
 * based on **B/L** and **container reference**

 *A request combining a B/L with more than one of the additional parameters will be considered invalid.*

-##	Request based on B/L and agent code

-A first way to request consignment information is by specifying
-* a reference to a bill of lading (B/L)
-* an SE/SA agent identification code (as known by BE Customs in the summary declaration process)

-These parameters will be included in the URL as follows:

-`nxtportdocument/{bl number}/ag/{agent code}`

 ##	Request based on B/L and stay number